lmorg/murex/docs/events/onsignalreceived.md

 ### Namespacing

-The `signalTrap` event differs a little from other events when it comes to the namespacing of interrupts.
+The `onSignalReceived` event differs a little from other events when it comes to the namespacing of interrupts.
 Typically you cannot have multiple interrupts with the same name for an event.
 However with `onPrompt` their names are further namespaced by the interrupt name.
 In layman's terms this means `example=SIGINT` wouldn't overwrite `example=SIGQUIT`.

 The reason for this namespacing is because, unlike other events, you might legitimately want the same name for different interrupts.